 I recently started brewing my first batch of cider.
 I got some unpasturized, unfiltered apple juice from a local orchard, poured it into a 6.5 gallon plastic brewing bucket, added some potassium metabisulfite, waited 24 hours, then added some hydrated Red Star Champagne yeast.
 I then closed the lid and installed an airlock in the hole in the top.
 I put the bucket in a dark, cool room and let it sit for about a week and a half, checking the airlock daily for bubbles, but I saw nothing.
 Absolutely no movement in the airlock.
 I then measured the SG with a hydrometer and got a reading of 1.000.
 The original gravity was about 1.060.
 I am a bit confused as it seems the cider has completely fermented but shouldn’t I have seen bubbles in the airlock?
 The only thing I can think of is that there was an air leak somewhere and so I didn’t see any bubbles.
 Should I proceed to racking it into my glass carboy for secondary fermentation or is it screwed?
 Am I too late?
 Thanks so much for the help!

-Do i have to worry about air contamination now as the bucket is not air sealed?
+OK great.
+Isn’t there some risk of air contamination now though as the bucket it is currently in is not air sealed?

 Awesome!
 Thanks so much for your help.
 Another question…